siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/vmware-airwatch/README.md

 # VMware AirWatch

 The VMWare AirWatch allows a user to access work applications and data from a mobile phone.
-This plug-in enables IBM UrbanCode Deploy to deploy an IPA to an AirWatch instance and assign an IPA to a group.
+This plug-in enables IBM DevOps Deploy to deploy an IPA to an AirWatch instance and assign an IPA to a group.

 The AirWatch plug-in is a community plug-in.
-Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
+Community plug-ins are open source projects that are developed and supported by the IBM DevOps development community.

 ## Downloads